 Cohen’s neurology and genetics teams combined their expertise to develop the best treatment plan for him before the seizures could cause irreparable brain damage.

 Thankfully, Cohen’s seizures were controlled with medication and the team keeps a close eye on him as he grows to ensure the meds keep doing their job.
 Today, Cohen is hitting all the milestones of a typical two-year old – chatting up a storm and getting into everything!

-You can help kids and teens receive urgent mental health care in a safe and timely way simply by purchasing your ticket to this year’s Children’s Hospital Lottery.
+You can help children to grow up not remembering what it’s like to have a seizure simply by purchasing your ticket to this year’s Children’s Hospital Lottery.

 Together, we can change the course of a child’s history.

 This year we are celebrating 30 years of the Children’s Hospital Lottery!
 And 100 years of the Alberta Children’s Hospital!
 Two incredible milestones and an opportunity to feel proud of how we’ve worked together to create healthier futures for children in our community.
 By supporting the Lotto, you’ve helped kids in so many vital ways, including: